drgrigg/adventure_games_mapper/README.md

 ![sample_main](https://user-images.githubusercontent.com/7020970/171783409-5a833a2c-d26d-4022-943b-09abfe3780fb.jpg)

 The software requires the user to manually note the names of rooms as they are entered, and creating paths either to existing rooms or to a new room.
 It's also very useful to record for each room the obvious exits and any objects found there.
-This is pretty simple and quick.
+(Or if you can, copy and paste the entire room desription here).This is pretty simple and quick.
 All information is stored in a sqlite database specific to the particular game you are working on.

 ### Show Map